athyk/Nertivia.py/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR adds something new.
 - [ ] This PR fixes a bug/issue.
 - [ ] This PR is **not** a code change (e.g. README, ...)
+- [ ] I put in the effort to do this PR.